prometheus/docs/content/docs/specs/native_histograms.md

   (because the leading byte has to denote the different type).
 - A counter reset for a counter histogram (to be stored in the leading byte as counter reset information, see details below).
-- A schema change (which means we need a new chunk layout, and one and the same chunk can only have one chunk layout).
+- A schema change (which means we need a new chunk layout, and a chunk can only have one chunk layout).
 - A change of the zero threshold (which changes the chunk layout, see above).
 - A change of the custom values (which changes the chunk layout, see above).
 - A staleness marker is followed by a regular sample (which does not strictly